Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Traditional Caymanian Wedding Gifts

 Wedding gifts in Caymanian culture traditionally include handcrafted items, household goods, or monetary contributions averaging CI$100-500 (US$125-625) per gift.
-This practice reflects the islands’ community-support tradition where 85% of gifts have practical household applications.
+This practice reflects the islands’ community-support tradition where gifts typically have practical household applications.

 Modern Gift Preferences